 - f.
 Support growth within the Centre and provide sensitive transition in scale, density and form to adjacent stable Neighbourhoods within and outside of the Centre by establishing boundaries for the development area and providing policies for appropriate transition. - g.
 Identify how existing retail centres will gradually redevelop into complete communities. - h.
-Assess the supply of local parks and open spaces within the Centre, and enhance existing parkland, through parkland dedication policies to meet the needs of the existing and future population. - Assess the adequacy of existing community services and facilities and develop and implement a strategy for the timely provision of these services and facilities, in the form of Community Hubs, where appropriate to meet the needs of a growing population. - j.
-Assess opportunities for energy conservation and distribution, including peak demand reduction, resilience to power disruptions, and smaller-scale local energy solutions that incorporate renewable energy, district energy, combined heat and power or energy storage. - Assess opportunities for green infrastructure including but not limited to tree planting, stormwater management, urban agriculture, and green roofs. - Identify or indicate urban design and sustainability objectives, guidelines, and parameters. - m.
+Assess the supply of local parks and open spaces within the Centre, and enhance existing parkland, through parkland dedication policies to meet the needs of the existing and future population. - i.
+Assess the adequacy of existing community services and facilities and develop and implement a strategy for the timely provision of these services and facilities, in the form of Community Hubs, where appropriate to meet the needs of a growing population. - j.
+Assess opportunities for energy conservation and distribution, including peak demand reduction, resilience to power disruptions, and smaller-scale local energy solutions that incorporate renewable energy, district energy, combined heat and power or energy storage. - k.
+Assess opportunities for green infrastructure including but not limited to tree planting, stormwater management, urban agriculture, and green roofs. - I. Identify or indicate urban design and sustainability objectives, guidelines, and parameters. - m.
 Evaluate the transportation system, including any opportunities to retrofit the existing network to accommodate a fine grain street network, and active transportation network. - n.
-Evaluate infrastructure capacity. - Evaluate cultural heritage resources. - p.
+Implement a phasing plan that sequences development in an orderly manner, coordinated with the provision of Regional and local infrastructure, transit, and services. - o.
+Evaluate cultural heritage resources. - p.
 Evaluate the Natural System. - q.
-Addresses land use compatibility, in accordance with the Provincial Policy Statement and provincial standards. - r.
+Addresses land use compatibility, in accordance with the Provincial Policy Statement and provincial standards.

+r.
 Considers the impacts of climate change, including the reduction/mitigation of the urban heat island effects, urban canopy, and stormwater management.